Roxanne Reid - Africa Addict

 Wild Oats Community Farmers’ Market

-20. Another market worth visiting is the Outeniqua Farmers’ Market in George, about 15km from Wilderness.
-Open on Saturday mornings, it has about 150 stalls and sells a range of goods from foods like fruit & veg, honey, cheese, pies and cakes to crafts.
+Another market worth visiting is the Outeniqua Family Market in George, about 15km west of Wilderness.
+Open on Saturday mornings, it has about 150 stalls and sells a range of goods from fruit & veg, honey, cheese, pies and cakes to crafts.
 There are rides and fun for the kids too.
-Find it opposite the Garden Route Mall.

 Like it?
 Pin this image!